 If you are terminally ill and not expected to live for more than six months you will not need to have a work capability assessment.

 You may not need a work capability assessment if you are:

-If you are prevented by law from working because you have been in contact with certain infections or contaminants and have been, or are likely to have been, infected or contaminated.
+Ypu may not need a work capability assessment if you are prevented by law from working because you have been in contact with certain infections or contaminants and have been, or are likely to have been, infected or contaminated.

-But this does not apply if the risk could be reduced significantly by:
+This category does not apply if the risk could be reduced significantly by:

 If you have a life-threatening disease which cannot be controlled by any recognised therapeutic procedure you may not need a work capability assessment.

 If you have reached state Pension Credit age and are entitled to Attendance Allowance, Disability Living Allowance or Personal Independence Payment you will not need to have a work capability assessment.